RedPenguin101/Notes_Clean_Architecture/notes/part3.md

 # Chapter 7: single responsibility principle

-* the name implies that it means that a module should only do one thing
-* it's a _function_ that should only do one thing.
+* the name implies that it means that a module should only do one thing - but that's not what it means - it is a principle that a _function_ that should only do one thing, but it's not the same as this principle.
 * this is higher level: a module should have exactly one reason to change
 * said another way: _a module should be responsible to one and only one actor_ - an actor being a group of users or stakeholders
 * separate code that different actors depend on